-The Company and its subsidiaries own several parcels of land located in Bolinao, Pangasinan, containing an aggregate area of about 415,895.80 square meters.
-The property is located approximately 4.3 kilometers southwest from the Bolinao-Bani Provincial Road and is best suited for agro-industrial land development.
+The Company and its subsidiaries own several parcels of land located in Bolinao, Pangasinan, containing an area of approximately 41 hectares.
+The property is located about 4.3 kilometers southwest from the Bolinao-Bani Provincial Road and is best suited for agro-industrial land development.

-The Company, through a subsidiary, also owns parcels of land located at Tanay, Rizal with a total area of 35,000 square meters, near the town proper with good roads and is suitable for residential housing development or for an agricultural farm project.
+The Company, through a subsidiary, also owns parcels of land located at Tanay, Rizal with a total area of approximately 3.5 hectares, near the town proper with good roads and is suitable for residential housing development or for an agricultural farm project.